romanizzy/bug-algorithms/README.md

 Bug 2 is in the process in being revised.
 This bug algorithm is nearly complete, however you can still take this verison and make it your own.

+If you are unfamiliar with webots, I suggest these videos to help you understand the world building process. https://youtube.com/playlist?list=PLbEU0vp_OQkUwANRMUOM00SXybYQ4TXNF&si=ejOqIpJbeA-LQ5_N